MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 ### Add the Sales app automatically to a Teams meeting

 The Sales app is added automatically to a Teams meeting when the following conditions are met:
 - You must invite at least one external participant to the meeting.
-- You must transcribe the meeting for Sales app to generate insights.
+- You must transcribe the meeting for the Sales app to generate insights.

 If you create a recurring meeting, the Sales app is added to all occurrences of the meeting if the above conditions are met.